Alphish/gm-mainframe/Docs/03 - Post-frame Processing.md

 - `remove(action)` - removes the given post-frame action so it's not performed anymore
 - `clear()` - removes all post-frame actions

-Finally, each `MainframePostFrameAction` instance has `min_steps` and `min_duration` variables, affecting the reserved number of iterations and duration for each frame.
-Changing these variables takes effect pretty much immediately; the very next reserved processing run for the given action will use the new values.
+Finally, each `MainframePostFrameAction` instance has `min_duration` and `min_steps` variables, affecting the reserved processing time and number of iterations for each frame.
+Changing these variables takes effect pretty much immediately; the very next reserved processing run will use the new values for the affected action.

 ## Frame cycle and caveats